≥92% of participants will know how to assist patients with safely using assistive devices to decrease the risk of falls.

-By the end of this activity, the learner will be able to:
+By the end of this course, the participant will be able to:

 The six domains of health care quality include:

 A fall refers to an event in which a person experiences an unintentional change in position from one plane to a lower one.
 Falls represent a major public health issue around the world.
 At around 684,000 fatalities a year falls represent the second leading cause of accidental injury death.
 Death rates are the highest in adults 60 years and older throughout all areas of the world.
 As for non-fatal falls, 37.3 million are severe enough to require medical care of some type (WHO, 2021).